Do Reusable Nappies really save money?

 Yes, even with the increased cost of energy, reusable nappies can save you a significant amount of money/ Initially, reusable cloth nappies have a higher start-up cost, as you have to ensure you have the correct amount of nappies, and the additional accessories to making use them straightforward, such as wet nappy bags and nappy liners.

-So in total, using reusable nappies on one child will cost you around £430.
+So in total, using reusable nappies on one child could cost you as little as £430.
 Of course, if you go on to use those same nappies on future children, they become even more cost effective.

 How to use reusable nappies